 The extreme 90 plus temperatures of NC can cause the roofing deck wood and parts to expand and crack in time.
 This allows water to get into your roof, attic, ceiling, and walls which can lead to mold growth and mildew.
 Sunlight will cause the heat to rise in your attic, causing shingle nails to pop.
 The shingles can then shrink and curl.
 This creates weak spots on your roof’s surface and can in turn lead to holes and water leaks in your roof.

 Moisture buildup in your attic or crawl space can accumulate and turn into condensation which leads to mold growth.
 This can affect the attic floor joists, roof joists, and rafters.
 Moisture can also lead to wood rot in your attic and roof.
 Rot will weaken the roof’s support and sheathing.

 To minimize humidity’s effect on your roof, make sure your attic is properly ventilated.
 Proper air circulation and roof venting can prevent mold from growing inside your attic, home, and roof.
 This will also prevent condensation from dripping into your roof, attic, ceilings, and walls which leads to costly water damage.
 Hiring an experienced roofing contractor can help you avoid these expensive problems.

-An experienced roofing contractor like TruBlue Roofing can spot signs of humidity damage.
+An experienced roofing contractor like TruBlue Roofing and Remodeling can spot signs of humidity damage.
 Contact us today at (919) 589-7290 for a free roofing inspection and estimate.